sofastack/sofastack.tech/content/en/projects/sofa-mesh/overview/index.md

 aliases: "/sofa-mesh/docs/Home"
 ---

-**This project is deprecated.
-It will contribute to istio directly instead of developing in a forked repo.**
+**This repository is deprecated.
+It will contribute to istio directly instead of developing in a forked repo.
+Please go to see [Istio’s doc](https://istio.io).**

 ---